 Outside law, Louis’ interests include skiing, travel and Italian motorcycles.

-- Listed in Canadian Legal LEXPERT Directory for class actions
+- Listed as “Repeatedly Recommended” in Canadian Legal LEXPERT Directory – Class Actions (2018 – 2022)

 - Legal Education seminars of the Law Society of Ontario, the Ontario Bar Association, Osgoode Continuing Legal Education.
 University of Windsor, Cornell University Industrial and Labor Relations School and The Canadian Institute.